edterbak/NodeRed_Heishamon_control/README.md

 - Added an option (in GUI) to prevent DHW run to start above a choosen temperature.
 - Improved user experience with import process so it does not import non-heishamon items.
 No rogue nodes.

+[2021-12-28] (v7) Things done are:
+- BUG fix: after import the layout of Home was messy.
+(Node Red limitation causes spacers not to be imported/exported.
+Fixed this with blanks instead of spacers.)
+- BUG fix: Scheduler, Actions were not correctly stored / recalled.
+- BUG fix: Setting Quiet Mode was not functioning propperly.
+Fixed the issue.
+- ENHANCEMENT: Error handling added in some functions.
+Not fully done yet, but already good enough to be published.
+- ENHANCEMENT: Inserted logic to catch situations where variables are not available yet.
+Functions and Dashboard now keep running if there is one variable unknown.
+- Improved import process further.

 ## TODO list
 - [ ] Fix SoftStart routine.
 - [x] Add more info in dashboard so it shows energy usages and other nice stuffs.